-The real fast and furious
+The Real Fast and Furious

 8-9.
 I’m one point away from winning.
 First one to ten points wins.
 I sling my winning shot and, as the puck clangs into his side, I throw my hands in the air, gorilla bellow in triumph, as he sends a puck into my end, two seconds too late.

-In retrospect, the movie was neither fast nor furious: it was slow and boring.
+In retrospect, the movie was neither fast nor furious.
 The real fast and furious was me and A this evening, hunched over the broken air hockey table, swingin’ pucks.